Having a Visa

 Program Extension Procedures:

-You must submit a complete I-20 extension request through TerraDotta 3-4 weeks (sooner is always better!) before your program completion date as listed on your I-20.
+You must submit a complete I-20 extension request through TerraDotta no earlier than the semester that your I-20 will expire.
+Plan to submit your complete request at least 3-4 weeks (sooner is always better!) before your program completion date as listed on your current I-20.

 As part of this process, you'll be asked to identify your advisor, who will then be contacted by ISS to provide additional information about your extension request.
 Undergraduate students should list their Dean in Undergraduate Studies.
 Graduate students should list their academic advisor.

 The international student advisor will review the documentation and issue a new I-20 with an extended graduation date for all qualifying program extension requests.
 Students will be notified by email about how to collect the new I-20 when it’s ready.

 Students who do not meet the requirements for an I-20 extension are considered out-of-status and must apply for reinstatement to legal F-1 status.
 Consult an international student advisor about the process and any other options.